kelexine/freedreno_wiki/Reverse-engineering-tools.md

 ## Capturing cmdstream traces

-The cmdstream from the userspace driver is captured into an .rd file, which is a simple binary file consisting of arbitrary number of sections, where each section has a type, length, and value.
+The cmdstream from the userspace driver is captured into an `.rd` file, which is a simple binary file consisting of arbitrary number of sections, where each section has a type, length, and value.
 The first level cmdstream buffer is captured, and known/important gpu buffers are snapshot'd along with their gpu address.  (cffdump needs this to follow IB's and other pointers in the cmdstream.)

+Note that cmdstream traces compress well, and `cffdump`/etc can read `.rd.gz` files.

 ### downstream kgsl kernel driver: